How to Become a Licensed Alcohol and Drug Counselor (LADC) in Massachusetts

 Of course, you always have the option of meeting these requirements through a full bachelor’s degree program.
 Even though attaining a bachelor’s degree isn’t part of the state requirements for certification in Massachusetts, doing so comes with some clear benefits.
 Through general undergraduate coursework, you would naturally come away with a broader skillset in communication and critical thinking, and a broader understanding of the social and cultural contexts that can contribute to addiction.
 And at the most practical level, a bachelor’s degree would not only include the 300-hour practicum requirement, it would reduce the number of supervised work experience hours required for certification by a third.

 If you earned a minimum of a bachelor’s degree, you’ll only need to complete 4,000 hours (about two years) of supervised work experience.
-Earning a bachelor’s degree may position you for more professional opportunities and will also serve as an excellent precursor to a master’s degree and the LADC I credential (see the Earn a Higher Degree and Gain More Experience to Become a Become a Licensed Alcohol and Drug Counselor I (LADC I) section).
+Earning a bachelor’s degree may position you for more professional opportunities and will also serve as an excellent precursor to a master’s degree and the LADC I credential (see the section below on advancing to LADC I).

-3. Take and Pass the IC&RC CADC Exam
+3. Take and Pass the IC&RC ADC Exam

 4. Apply to Become an LADC II through the Bureau of Substance Addiction Services Alcohol and Drug Counselor Licensing Unit